-Author: Tara L. Umbrino, Stafford, VA Personal Injury Attorney
+Author: Tara Tighe, Stafford, VA Personal Injury Attorney

-Although having important documents, like wills, is not something we typically think about, everyone should have documents like these in place to protect you and the people you love in case something happens to you.
-You should consider having some of the following documents.
+Although having important documents like a will is not something we typically think about, everyone should have documents like these in place to protect you and the people you love in case something happens to you.

 What is a Will?